 - Make a Case-Specific Decision: There's no single "best" method for every situation.
 Guide your choice by balancing clinical needs, like the demand for pinpoint accuracy, with patient factors, such as their budget and timeline, to ensure you select the right technology for the best outcome.

-Milled vs. 3D-Printed Dentures: What's the Difference?
+Milled vs. 3D-Printed Dentures: Which Should You Choose?

 When we talk about digital dentures, we're usually referring to two main fabrication methods: milling and 3D printing.
 While both fall under the umbrella of CAD/CAM dentistry, they create the final prosthesis in fundamentally different ways.
 Think of it as the difference between a sculptor carving a statue from a solid block of marble and an artist building a sculpture with clay, piece by piece.